ecurtin2/blog/content/cv.md

-*   Created a fully automated machine learning model refit pipeline on Kubernetes that runs regularly on Terabyte-scale datasets.
+*   Created a fully automated machine learning model refit pipeline on Kubernetes with Argo.
+The pipeline transforms over a Terabyte of raw data and results in a production-ready model library being trained on new data and published daily.
 *   Scaled data transformation and analysis using Spark, Kubernetes and occasionally vendor platforms
 *   Worked closely with business and platform teams to dramatically shorten the train-deploy cycle of a model
+*   Optimized model performance using hyperparameter tuning (hyperopt) and weighting the objective to better align with business intent.

 ### Data Science Engineer